-- Respond to the over and above behaviour as they would in the classroom (see page 3 'Going over and above') - Report behaviour that is over and above to the pupil's class teacher via the use of a signed Golden Ticket.
+- Respond to the over and above behaviour as they would in the classroom (see page 3 'Going over and above') - Report behaviour that is over and above to the pupil's class teacher via the use of a Golden Ticket.
 The class teacher will then acknowledge this behaviour 'publicly' in the classroom.
-The child keeps the Golden Ticket to take home and is sent to write their name on the display board in the hall.
+The child keeps the Golden Ticket to take home and is sent to the Head or Deputy to celebrate further this behaviour and write their name on the display board in the hall.